Making Moves II

 Boolean searches are permitted, see the examples below.

-Photos of the project on flickr.
+You can see more photos of the project on flickr.

-and on the project blog.
+and also a project blog.

 The 4 residency partnerships are:

 The residencies ran from September 2011 – March 2013 and a touring exhibition which showcased all 9 residencies toured throughout the partner’s regions from June 2012 – May 2013.

 Making Moves, funded by Arts Council England through Grants for the Arts, is led by Staffordshire County Council and Craftspace and builds on the success of a partnership which, since 1998, has explored new models for touring contemporary craft to develop both makers and new audiences.

 Craftspace in partnership with Birmingham City Council Arts Service ran a pilot Making Moves II residency in the Northfield Constituency of Birmingham.
 Artist and milliner, Annette Lucas was artist in residence at Frankley Library from January - March 2011.
 Annetteworked with the Frankley community creating hats and accessories in response to their environment.
 The results of these was shown in an exhibition at the Library from 24th – 26th March.
 The residency gave Annette time to research and develop ideas for new work.
 Annette kept a blog with regular updates of how the residency went: http://anetlucas.blogspot.com

 Developing people, ideas and opportunities through contemporary craft.